This post contains affiliate links. Read the full disclosure here

 Maybe you’re a stay-at-home mom searching for stay-at-home business ideas that:

-- You can actually do even without a special degree.
+- You can actually do even without a college degree

 Or perhaps you have a day job that you hate, and you dream of finally being your own boss?
 You want to work on your terms and have more time for the things you love.
 Maybe to travel and see the world, follow your passions, and become financially independent.